 Career Counseling: Counselors will provide you with tools to assist you in making career decisions and to help plan ways to help you achieve your goals.
-For most students this means exploration of career options as well as learning what four-year colleges and universities will have the programs you'll want so that you can complete your educational goals.
-This may also mean job preparation and acquisition skills.
+For most students this means exploration of career options as well as learning which four-year colleges and universities will have the programs you'll want so that you can complete your educational goals.
+This may also mean job preparation and acquisition of skills.

 The counseling office has staff and computer software that can help you make the connection between your interests and college majors and between college majors and possible careers.
-Various programs are available online and computer access is provided in Student Services.
+Various programs are available online and computer access is provided within the Student Services building.

 University Transfer Counseling: Counseling staff will help you obtain information about transferring to other institutions.
 Articulation agreements from other colleges and universities are available (refer to ASSIST for current articulation agreements at www.assist.org).
-Units taken at Palo Verde College are generally transferable to four-year colleges and universities.
-However, there may be some circumstances where individual credit will not transfer.
-Transfer regulations vary with each institution.
-For specific information on the requirements for transfer, you should refer to the catalog of the college or university you are considering.
-Catalogs of many institutions of higher education are available for review in Student Services.
+For specific information on the requirements for transfer, you should refer to the online catalog of the college or university you are considering.